 But can you drink in Dubai?
 Many people are nervous or apprehensive about drinking alcohol in the United Arab Emirates due to Islamic law and beliefs.
 Here's the ultimate guide to drinking in Dubai on holiday...

-Some people think that because Dubai is a Muslim country, then there would be very strict laws on drinking and alcohol consumption.
-While it is possible to drink on holiday in Dubai, there are some rules and restrictions that holiday goers should be aware of.
+Some people think that because Dubai is a Muslim country, that there must be very strict laws on drinking and alcohol consumption.
+While there are certain customs you should be aware of in the city, it is possible to drink on a Dubai holiday.
+However, there are some rules and restrictions that holiday goers should be aware of.

 The legal age for drinking alcohol differs across the different regions of the UAE.
 For example, in Abu Dhabi, the minimum age is 18, while the legal drinking age in Dubai is 21.
 It is also 21 in the Northern Emirates, except for Sharjah where drinking alcohol is illegal entirely.